spirdgk/lcpy/README.md

 If you're using the package please consider citing the following pre-print article Spiros Gkousis, Evina Katsou, lcpy: an open-source python package for parametric and dynamic Life Cycle Assessment and Life Cycle Costing, arXiv, June 2025, https://doi.org/10.48550/arXiv.2506.13744

 ## Requirements

 See requirements.txt

+## Compatibilty

+lcpy has been tested on Windows 11 using Python 3.10.

 ## Contributions